 Dawson, Pickett & Scott POW Memorial

-Near the waning years of the Central America War, in the early morning hours of January 2, 1991, 228th Aviation 4th battalion commander LTC David Pickett, helicopter pilot CWO4 Daniel Scott and crew chief PFC Earnest G. Dawson departed Soto Cano Air Base, Honduras for El Salvador.
+Near the waning years of the Central America War, in the early morning hours of January 2, 1991, 228th Aviation 4th battalion commander LTC David Pickett, helicopter pilot CW4 Daniel Scott and crew chief PFC Earnest G. Dawson departed Soto Cano Air Base, Honduras for El Salvador.
 Their route would take them along the Pan American highway across the border.
 After dropping off troops at San Salvador, El Salvador, they headed back to home base at Soto Cano Air Base, Honduras.
 Near Lolotique, El Salvador, not too far from the Honduran border, they encountered enemy small arms fire.
-CWO4 Scott was killed instantly while piloting.
-Some reports claim that he died on impact.
-Other reports stated that PFC Dawson was firing his mounted M60 at enemy insurgents.
-LTC Pickett, a seasoned helicopter pilot, immediately assumed control of the copter and miraculously auto rotated it down into a controlled crash landing.
-LTC Pickett survived the crash landing with minor injuries, while PFC Dawson sustained serious, but non life threatening injuries.
+CW4 Scott, the PIC on this mission, was never shot or hit by gunfire, but died of injuries conducive with being on the aircraft’s flight controls at the moment of impact.
+LTC Pickett, also a helicopter pilot, survived the crash landing with minor injuries, while PFC Dawson sustained serious, but non life threatening injuries.

-Shortly after the crash landing, LTC Pickett was seen walking around surveying the wreckage looking for the first aid kit and some water for Dawson.
-Within minutes, armed members of a communist insurgent guerrilla group surrounded the Americans.
+Shortly after the crash landing, LTC Pickett was seen walking around surveying the wreckage.
+Within minutes, armed members of a communist insurgent guerrilla group (FMLN) surrounded the crash site.
 Moments later local villagers wondered upon the crash site.
-The guerrillas collected the soldiers weapons.
-LTC Pickett reportedly requested water for PFC Dawson.
+The Americans weapons were collected.
 Not knowing what to do, the guerrillas radioed their superiors.
-Pickett and Dawson were taken prisoner and ordered to knell with their hands above their heads.
+Pickett and Dawson were taken prisoner.
 After a period of roughly an hour, the guerrillas directed the local villagers to fetch some water over some nearby hills.
 Another hour had passed as the guerrillas waited for the villagers to vanish from sight over the small mountain top.
 The villagers later heard gun shots coming from the direction of the crash.

 The U.S. Congress protested siting the Geneva Convention articles for which the Salvadoran guerrillas claimed they were a signing party.

-LTC Pickett’s father, a retired Army Colonel, fought long and hard requesting proper recognition for his son David and in 2003, LTC Pickett was eventually awarded the Prisoner of War Medal posthumously.
-LTC Pickett was also awarded the Distinguished Flying Cross for landing the craft in a manner that saved PFC Dawson’s and his own life.
+LTC Pickett’s father, a retired Army Colonel, fought long and hard requesting proper recognition for his son David and in 1999, LTC Pickett was eventually awarded the Prisoner of War Medal posthumously.
 All three were awarded Purple Hearts and Air Medals.

-PFC Earnest G. Dawson was posthumously promoted to Specialist 4.
+PFC Earnest G. Dawson was posthumously promoted to Specialist and was finally awarded the Prisoner of War medal as detailed here.

-CWO4 Scott’s death is listed as an accident in the Defense Casualty Analysis System.
-The Pentagon determined that LTC Pickett and SP4 Dawson’s deaths were by criminal homicide.
+CW4 Scott’s death is listed as an accident in the Defense Casualty Analysis System.
+The Pentagon determined that LTC Pickett and SPC Dawson’s deaths were by criminal homicide.
 Once President Clinton authorized the Armed Forces Expeditionary Medal in 1996 for service in El Salvador from 1981 to 1992, these ‘criminal acts’ became acts of war.
-This also is why the two accused were never released for prosecution in the U.S..
-These classifications should be changed to killed in action.
+This is why the two accused were never released for prosecution in the U.S..
+These classifications should be changed to killed in action (KIA).
 All three were based in Honduras conducting combat support operations into El Salvador.

-Please help ensure that Congress hears this loud and clear.
+Please help us ensure that Congress hears this loud and clear.

 Here are some related headlines: